Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image By: Wuttichok Panichiwarapun, Shutterstock

-Fluorescent bulbs emit loud buzzing noises that can be harmful to cats.
-This noise is loud enough to cause hearing damage if your cat is exposed for long enough.
+Fluorescent bulbs emit loud buzzing noises that can be disturbing to cats.
 It’s best to avoid using fluorescent bulbs in areas where cats are present.

 Conclusion